bendory/tekton-on-gcp/README.md

 # Tekton on GCP
-Script setup of Tekton on GCP, from standup through end-to-end build-and-push of container to AR.
+This repo demonstrated a scripted setup of Tekton on GCP, from standup through end-to-end build-and-push of container to AR.

 1. Set up a GCP project, including billing setup.
 2. Make sure you have Cloud SDK, `kubectl`, `ko`, and `tkn` (Tekton CLI) installed.